DevFallingstudy/Block-chain-study/README.md

 # Block-chain-study
-Block chain study with golang!
+Block chain study with Typescript and golang!